odysian/aws-terraform-infrastructure/docs/ARCHITECTURE.md

 - SNS topic used as alarm action target
 - Email subscription receives alarm notifications

+### ALB Access Logging

+- The Application Load Balancer is configured to write access logs to a dedicated S3 bucket
+- Bucket name pattern: `${project_name}-alb-logs-terraform-odys`
+- Logs are stored in a single, regional bucket for this environment
+- Access logging is enabled via the `access_logs` block on the ALB:
+  - `bucket = aws_s3_bucket.alb_logs.bucket`
+  - optional prefix for grouping ALB logs

 ## Terraform Architecture

 The Terraform layout is intentionally modular and environment-aware